Visualize historical trends

 Trends & Insights

-• Select a year, water station, and chemical/substance to view trends over the past 20 years for the chosen substance at that particular water station.
+• Select a water monitoring station, and chemical/substance to view trends over the past 20 years for the chosen parameter at that location.
+Please note that data may be unavailable for some years.

 Scenario Icon

-• Choose a water station and target indicator (TP, TN, TSS) to view future predictions for the next 20 years.
+• Choose a water monitoring station and target indicator (Total Phosphorus, Total Nitrogen, or Total Suspended Solids) to view predicted trends for the next 20 years.

 This website is best viewed on a desktop for full functionality.
 Some features may not be available on mobile devices.